`` How do I take Acthar® Gel (repository corticotropin injection)?

 This chart can help you remember how much medicine to draw up into the syringe.

-Values shown are not all of the possible dosages of Acthar Gel.
+The values shown are not all the possible dosages of Acthar Gel.
 Dosage and frequency may vary.
 Your doctor has determined the best dose for you based on your medical history and condition.

 SELECT CHAPTER